Mr-C4T/LeCyborg/README.md

 <img src="image/authors.jpg" alt="Description of the image" width="200"/>

 We created a custom dataset using a wearable SO100 arm attached to a backpack, equipped with both a wrist camera and a context camera.
-Additionally, a myoelectric sensor was employed to record the muscle activity of the user, and this data was incorporated into the observation space.
+Additionally, a MyoWare emg sensor was employed to record the muscle activity of the user, and this data was incorporated into the observation space of the robot.
 Our objective was to create the world's first, to the best of our knowledge, LeRobot cyborg dataset and AI models.